Lease-Labs/gohm-pay-sdk/README.md

 ## Installation and Usage

-Install the library with `npm install validator`
+Install the library with `npm install gohm-sdk`

 #### ES6